City of Bath Technical School: 20th century

 In 1916 a Junior Commercial Day School opened at the Bath Technical College.
-In 1917 General School Certificate and Higher School Certificate were introduced.
+In 1917 the General School Certificate and Higher School Certificate were introduced.
 In 1918 the Education Act 1918 introduced a national system of public education.
 The school leaving age was raised still further to 14 years.
-1920 became the year that State scholarships were instituted in many schools in Bath.
-In 1926 a Report of the committee on the education of the adolescent was commissioned, (The Hadow Report), the first government report to suggest the integration of the secondary and elementary systems in England.
+1920 became the year that state scholarships were instituted in many schools in Bath.
+In 1926, a report of the committee on the education of the adolescent was commissioned (The Hadow Report), the first government report to suggest the integration of the secondary and elementary systems in England.

-In 1927, a new daytime Junior Technical School opened at Bath Technical College (to supplement the original adult evening classes), and in 1929 a Junior School of Art, (Bath School of Art and Design) followed with the Junior School of Homecrafts being established in 1933.
-On the Ordnance Survey map of 1932 a large field is shown in front of the Somerset Boys Home and by 1934 it had been transformed to become a hockey pitch and tennis courts for the Domestic Science College.
+In 1927, a new daytime Junior Technical School opened at Bath Technical College (to supplement the original adult evening classes), and in 1929 a Junior School of Art – Bath School of Art and Design – followed, with the Junior School of Homecrafts being established in 1933.
+On the Ordnance Survey map of 1932 a large field is shown in front of the Somerset Boys' Home and by 1934 it had been transformed to become a hockey pitch and tennis courts for the Domestic Science College.
 In 1934 the Domestic Science College moved from Long Acre, Walcot to Brougham Hayes and in 1935 Bath Technical College moved from the North Wing of the Guildhall to Lower Borough Walls, taking over the buildings that were vacated when the Royal United Hospital moved to the new hospital in Combe Park.

-In 1936 the Education Act 1936 is passed.
-It provided financial help to local authorities for building new church schools.
-Two years later, in 1938, the Report of the committee with special reference to grammar schools and technical high schools (The Spens Report) recommended expansion of technical schools in England to keep pace with the ever-changing logistical requirement of the many outposts in the British Empire.
+In 1936 the Education Act 1936 is passed, providing financial help to local authorities for building new church schools.
+Two years later, the report of the committee with special reference to grammar schools and technical high schools (The Spens Report) recommended expansion of technical schools in England to keep pace with the ever-changing logistical requirement of the many outposts in the British Empire.
 The need to maintain a dominant role (with the aid of advanced technology) was deemed a necessary step to take just one year before the outbreak of World War 2.